 - Special Education Scholarships

 If you are a student seeking financial aid, contact the PSU Financial Aid office.
 This comprehensive website was designed to assist students in processing all application forms online, calculating financial aid estimates, and even checking loan status!

 The Teach Grant is a federal grant program that provides up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.

 Special education teachers may qualify for 100% of loan forgiveness (Perkins), or up to $17,500 in loan forgiveness (Stafford) depending upon the type of loan.
+The Public Service Loan Forgiveness program is also available in some cases.
 If you are considering becoming a special education teacher and accessing financial aid, you can find more information including application and requirements by visiting the federal student aid website.